 - project outcomes, their usefulness and limitations

 The assessment comprises major components which reflect the objectives outlined above:

 - Technical Research Paper

 - Oral Presentation

-Civil Engineering Student with minimum 120 credit points and have an average > 70% are eligible to enrol this unit.
+Civil Engineering students with minimum 120 credit points and have an average > 70% are eligible to enrol this unit.
 The unit consists of project work, skill workshops and seminars.
-Learning in this unit is mainly through the self-guided project which has a number of components which build to form the final report.
-Project Preferences are submitted via a survey link towards the start of Semester.
-1 Project allocation is announced at the 1st week of Semester 1.
-This mechanism gives students opportunity to discuss their projects with their supervisor, and receive advice on literature review / project planning at the early Semester 1.
+Learning in this unit is mainly through the self-guided project which has a number of components which build to form the final technical research paper.
+Project topic preferences are submitted via a survey link before the start of the semester.
+Project allocation is announced by the 1st week of Semester 1.
+This mechanism provide students the opportunity to discuss their projects with their supervisor(s), and receive guidance on literature review and project planning in the early stages of Semester 1.

 - prior to finalisation of proposal,

 - for discussion of structure and content of final report and oral presentation.

 For all laboratory- and field-based projects, a compulsory risk assessment and laboratory induction process must be undertaken by the students.
 Ethics approval is mandatory for any work involving human or animal experimentation.
 Please consult your supervisors for details.
 Failure to obtain appropriate risk or ethics approval may result in a mark of zero being awarded for the subject.